-With a current 18 year career in the Semiconductor industry, Dave Altavilla started HotHardware.com almost a decade ago on a vision from the inside looking out but with a passion for the wonders of system-level developments and performance that culminate into the next generation products of tomorrow.
-Cultivated with the sweat-equity of time spent in the engineering backrooms and offices of Chief Architects at Wallstreet bellwethers like Motorola, Cisco, Alcatel-Lucent and Nortel, Dave's insight into the design and manufacturing of leading-edge technologies, brings a laser-sharp understanding of what it takes to deliver a best-of-class product to market.
+With an 18+ year career in the Semiconductor industry, Dave Altavilla started HotHardware.com over a decade ago with a vision from the inside looking out but with a passion for the wonders of system-level development and performance that culminate into the next generation products of tomorrow.
+Cultivated with the sweat-equity of time spent in the engineering backrooms and offices of Chief Architects at Wallstreet bellwethers like Motorola, Cisco, Alcatel-Lucent and EMC, Dave's insight into the design and manufacturing of leading-edge technologies, brings a laser-sharp understanding of what it takes to deliver a best-of-class product to market.
 Dave currently handles final editorial responsibilities of HotHardware's content, along with the site's creative vision and business development efforts.
-In addition to product launch articles at HH for major OEMs, Dave is also a published author in technology-based print publications and is featured as a guest on the PC Chat radio show along with Marco.
-In his spare time Dave likes to spend time by the ocean with his young family or friends and keep mind-body fit via Korean Tae Kwon Do style martial arts.
+In addition to product launch articles at HH for the major OEM releases, Dave is also a published author in various technology-based print publications and has been a featured guest on various webcasts and Tech radio shows.
+In his spare time Dave likes to spend time by the ocean and coach youth Baseball.

 Marco's interest in computing and technology dates way back to his early childhood.
 Even before being exposed to the Commodore P.E.T. and later the Commodore 64 some 25 years ago, he was interested in electricity and electronics, and he still has the modded AFX cars and shop-worn soldering irons to prove it.
 Once he got his hands on his own Commodore 64, however, computing became Marco's passion.
 Throughout his academic and professional lives, Marco has worked with virtually every major platform from the TRS-80 and Amiga, to today's high end, multi-core servers.
 Over the years, he has worked in many fields related to technology and computing, including system design, assembly and sales, professional quality assurance testing, and technical writing.
 In addition to being the Managing Editor here at HotHardware for the last 9 years, Marco is also a freelance writer whose work has been published in a number of PC and technology related print publications and he is a regular fixture on the PC Chat radio show.